DouweHorsthuis/sas/SAS-Course-part-2-out-of-4.md

 ### Watchpoint

-You can add a “watchpoint” by clicking on the checkboxes in the debugger.
+You can add a “watchpoint” by clicking on the check boxes in the debugger.
 If you do this, the debugger will run until that value changes.